TYPO3-Documentation/t3docs-wiki-migration/output_pages/ObjectPersistenceFramework.rst

 NB: These notes were written in the context of a search for a persistence framework suitable for integrating with the standard extension development coordination team for the TYPO3 content management system.
-An understanding of the lib [outdated wiki link]/div extension and TCA meta data is useful to following this discussion.
+An understanding of the `lib </Category:Lib>`__ [deprecated wiki link]/div extension and TCA meta data is useful to following this discussion.

 Other Frameworks
 ----------------

 Object persistence frameworks come in many flavours.
-There are many difficulties in providing an API to map Object Oriented code models into a relational database tedneward.com [outdated wiki link] often grouped under the title object impedance mismatch.
+There are many difficulties in providing an API to map Object Oriented code models into a relational database
+`tedneward.com </Object_Persistence_Framework#tedneward.com>`__
+[deprecated wiki link] often grouped under the title object impedance mismatch.
 Mapping inheritence trees against one/many tables, complex joins, primary key mapping are all problems that are arguably better implemented by hand possibly using the SQL query language directly.
 The key question I hope to answer for myself is "What is an appropriate/useful/usable API for an object persistence framework".
 The target audience (typo3 extension developers) for such an API includes a wide range of software development experience so simplicity is high on the list of criteria.

-Some of the core problems listed in tedneward.com [outdated wiki link] are -
+Some of the core problems listed in
+`tedneward.com </Object_Persistence_Framework#tedneward.com>`__
+[deprecated wiki link] are -

 -  Mapping inheritence hierarchies against database tables.
 -  Bidirectionality of relationships.
 Object models are typically one